Laserworks/diy/_posts/2015-05-17-time-cost-quality.markdown

 ![Paper Game for Project Managers: Cost -- Time -- Quality]({{site.baseurl}}/images/2015-05-17-time-cost-quality/01.gif "Paper Game for Project Managers: Cost -- Time -- Quality")

-The toy is cut from stock paper (110 lb, 300 g/m2), each wheel is made of seven layers of paper.
+The toy is cut from stock paper (110 lb, 300 g/m2).
+Each wheel is made of seven layers of paper -- number seven is a lucky number and will surely make your project successful :)

 The colors are red, orange and yellow.

 Dimensions: `5.5" x 5.5" x 0.2"` (`14cm x 14cm x 0.5cm`).